Hiking in the Julian Alps

 Walk further, through the lush flower- and butterfly-adorned pastures of the Voje valley, and you’ll reach Slap Mostnica (Mostnica Waterfall) where another refuge also serves refreshments.

-Entry to the gorge portion of the walk is ticketed, but is free for Summer Mobility Card Holders.
+Entry to the gorge portion of the walk is ticketed, but is free for Julian Alps Card holders.

 Lying at the eastern end of the lake, Rudnica splits the Bohinj valley into its upper and lower halves.
 The ascent from Stara Fužina is lovely, passing through forest, pastures and flower meadows.